Vogelmensch/scanner/paper/scanner-paper.typ

 #import "template.typ": *
 #import "@preview/fletcher:0.5.7" as fletcher: diagram, edge, node

-#show: acmart.with(
-  format: "acmsmall",
-  // Text in "" is taken literally, while text in [] is "interpreted", e.g., --- is converted to an m-dash
-  title: [Scanner-Paper],
-  subtitle: "A subtitle is purely optional",
-  authors: {
-    (
-      (
-        name: "David Knöpp",
-        email: "david.knoepp@student.uni-tuebingen.de",
-        affiliation: (
-          institution: "University of Tübingen",
-          country: "Germany",
-        ),
-      ),
-    )
-  },

-  abstract: [
-    ACM releases several programming problems for ICPC every year.
-Problem "5168 - Scanner" provides the depth of a three-dimensional body as input, and demands the discrete reconstruction of the body as output.
-Exhaustive search fails to solve the problem in reasonable time.
-We propose a method that greatly reduces the search space for Exhaustive Search by exploiting a spatial property of the wanted body.
-Applying this method to randomly generated, valid inputs yields results in sub-exponential time in $~ 98.5 %$ of inputs.

-    An abstract (for a short paper like yours) should comprise about 100-150~words.
-Please, write a minimum of 80 and a maximum of 200~words.
-  ],
-  ccs: none,
-  keywords: ("Keywords", "To", "Increase", "Discoverability"),
-  copyright: "studentpaper",

-  acmYear: 2025,
-)

 // this show rule enables line numbering in code blocks
 #show raw.where(block: true): code => {